5 Components of Physical Fitness

 evels then they are a good place to start.
 There are in fact other components of physical fitness but they are skill related and in my opinion less important in the management of lower back pain.

-Improved cardiovascular fitness means a stronger heart, pumping greater volumes of blood with a slower heart rate.
+Improved cardiovascular fitness with a slower heart rate.
 It also means a greater lung capacity and an improvement in the exchange of oxygen in the tissues.
-Circulation is improved, in all the tissues of the body, including ligaments and muscles. - Flexibility – the ability to move and bend your body.
+Circulation is improved, in all the tissues of the body, including ligaments and muscles.

 Strong muscles get tired less easily, are better able to perform tasks whether that is supporting your spine for long periods when sitting or when you are doing more energetic activities like gardening or manual work.
 See some core stability exercises here.